-During the week after the physician's/provider’s reporting period, the FR will return to the office to retrieve all completed survey materials and to do a brief edit of the PRFs.
+During the week after the physician's/provider’s reporting period, the FR will return to the office to retrieve all completed survey materials and to do a brief edit of the Patient Record forms (PRFs).
 Attempts are made while in the office to retrieve missing data, correct inconsistencies, and clarify unclear entries directly with the physician/provider and his or her staff.
+In addition, after the reporting period, the FR reviews the log or another record used for visit sampling to determine if any cases are missing, and also edits completed forms for missing data.
 When excessive travel or other expense is involved in the return visit, the physician/provider is instructed to mail the materials to the FR (at no cost to the respondent).

 Completed survey materials are sent on a weekly basis from the Census Bureau Regional Offices to the Census Bureau’s National Processing Center in Jeffersonville, Indiana.
 The Center is responsible for completing a quality control edit before packaging and shipping work to the NCHS data processing contractor, where further editing, coding and data entry are done.
 All medical and drug coding as well as all data entry operations are subject to quality control procedures by both NCHS and our contractors.
 Computer edits for code ranges and inconsistencies are also performed.
 Missing and incorrect data are imputed using data from randomly selected patient visits with similar characteristics.
+Beginning with the 2009 estimates, missing and incorrect race and ethnicity data are imputed by fitting regression models.

 As in any survey, results are subject to both sampling and nonsampling errors.
 Nonsampling errors include reporting and processing errors, as well as biases due to nonresponse and incomplete response.
-To eliminate ambiguities and encourage uniform reporting, attention was given to the phrasing of items, terms, and definitions.
-To help eliminate nonsampling errors, pretesting of proposed PRF changes, the CHC induction form, and CCSS was completed in August of 2005 with subsequent modifications to the forms made before the 2006 survey year.
-These changes were implemented and included in the survey from 2007-2008, and will remain for the 2009-2012 study period.
-As mentioned earlier in this document, in late 2009 we plan to conduct a pretest of six laboratory value items which we have added to the back of the current 2009 PRF (Attachment I).
-It is anticipated that the results of this pretest will confirm the adequacy of the items as demonstrated in a pilot test conducted in early 2009; therefore, it is expected that the proposed 2010 PRF will be used without major modification throughout the actual 2010-2012 survey period.
+To eliminate ambiguities and encourage uniform reporting, attention has been given to the phrasing of items, terms, and definitions.
+To help eliminate nonsampling errors, pretesting of proposed PRF changes, and the CHC induction form was completed in August 2005 with subsequent modifications to the forms made before the 2006 survey year.
+These changes were implemented and included in the current survey, and will remain for the 2011-2013 study period.
+As mentioned earlier in this document, we plan to conduct a pretest in the middle of 2011, and it is anticipated that the results of this pretest will confirm the adequacy of the items and protocol; therefore, it is expected that the proposed 2011 PRF and NAMCS-1 both will be used with the proposed modifications specified in this document throughout the actual 2011-2013 survey period.

 Quality control procedures and consistency and edit checks reduce errors in data coding and processing.
 During processing, our data processing contractor takes a 10 percent systematic random sample of PRFs, which is independently rekeyed and recoded.
 If 5 percent of selected PRF items in the resample fail, the original batch must be again coded and keyed by two new, independent coders.
-PRF item coding error rates made during original keying, as determined from the 10 percent resample, ranged from 0.2 to 1.4 percent for the 2006 data year.
+PRF item coding error rates made during original keying, as determined from the 10 percent resample, ranged from 0.0 to 3.3 percent for the 2008 data year.